WORSHIP SERIES & SUNDAY MESSAGES

 To access the "Reading God's Story" Chronological Bible Reading Plan on the YouVersion app or access a printable PDF, click the buttons below.

-KIDS MINISTRY RESOURCES - MARCH
+APRIL KIDS MINISTRY RESOURCES

 __________________________________________________

-NURSERY MINISTRY RESOURCES - MARCH
+APRIL NURSERY MINISTRY RESOURCES

-Bottom Line: Jesus can do anything.
+Monthly Bottom Line: Jesus is alive!

 VIDEO

-Bottom Line: Jesus can help people.
+Bottom Line: We can celebrate Jesus.

 VIDEO

-Bottom Line: Jesus' power is amazing.
+Bottom Line: Jesus is alive.

 VIDEO